raballew/okd-the-hard-way/docs/01-hypervisor.md

 ```

 On Fedora, it is the wheel group the user has to be added to, as this group has
-full admin privileges. libvirt is needed to manage virtual machines a networks.
+full administrative privileges. libvirt is needed to manage virtual machines and
-Add a user to the group using the following command:
+networks a task that usually requires more permissions.
+Add a user to the group
+using the following command:

 ```bash
 [root@okd ~]# usermod -aG wheel okd